winitzki/scall/tutorial/programming_dhall.md

 The second argument is of type `r` and the third argument of type `Integer → r → r`.
 In our case, these types become `Natural` and `Integer → Natural → Natural`.

-So, it remains to supply those arguments that we will call `init : Natural` and `update : Integer → Natural → Natural`.
+We will name those arguments as  `init : Natural` and `update : Integer → Natural → Natural`.
 The code of `sumListInt` will look like this:

 ```dhall